syncfusion-content/wpf-docs/wpf/Image-Editor/Toolbar-Customization.md

 ### Customization

 You can change the [`Background`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.ToolbarSettings~Background.html) and [`BorderColor`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.ToolbarSettings~BorderColor.html) of the toolbar.
-Also, you can change the height of the main toolbar using the [`HeaderToolbarHeight`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.ToolbarSettings~HeaderToolbarHeight.html) property and the height of the sub toolbar can be changed using the [`SubItemToolbarHeight`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.ToolbarSettings~SubItemToolbarHeight.html) property and the footer toolbar height can be changed using the [`FooterToolbarHeight`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.ToolbarSettings~FooterToolbarHeight.html).
+Also, you can change the height of the main toolbar using the [`HeaderToolbarHeight`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.ToolbarSettings~HeaderToolbarHeight.html) property, and the height of the sub toolbar can be changed using the [`SubItemToolbarHeight`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.ToolbarSettings~SubItemToolbarHeight.html) property, and the footer toolbar height can be changed using the [`FooterToolbarHeight`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfImageEditor.WPF~Syncfusion.UI.Xaml.ImageEditor.ToolbarSettings~FooterToolbarHeight.html).

-This can be done as in the below code snippet.
+This can be done as in the following code snippet.

 {% tabs %}